henrik7264/PY_Actors/README.md

 # Reactive systems using Actors
 Dear all,

-Welcome to a C++/Python library for creating reactive systems based on the Actors model.
+Welcome to a C++/Python library for creating reactive systems based on the Actors model.<br>Be aware that the library currently is a work in progress and may change without any notice.
+This will apply until the first version of the library is released.

 ## Idea
 The idea with this library is to create a framework for creating highly performant, scalable and maintainable code.
 My inspiration for this project originates from the following sources: